jangler/faunatone/docs/usage.md

 As a general rule, commands that affect tracks, events, or the selection itself operate on the entire selection.
-When inserting most types of events, an identical event be inserted in each track in the selection.
+When inserting most types of events, an identical event is inserted into each track in the selection.
 For note on events (melodic and percussion), the pitches of an input chord are distributed across the selected tracks.
 You will need to select multiple tracks in order to play chords, even in keyjazz mode.

 Percussion notes using the GM percussion map can be input by holding Shift.
 The percussion keymap does not change with the melodic keymap, since they serve